Sonning: Twinning

+Media

+Sonning Parish Magazine, established in 1869, serves Sonning and the neighbouring village of Charvil.

 Sport and leisure

-Sonning has a King George's Field in memorial to King George V, where Sonning Cricket Club plays.
+Sonning has a King George's Field in memorial to George V, where Sonning Cricket Club plays.
 There are playing fields between Sonning and the main A4 road, including hockey and rugby fields.
 Sonning Hockey Club, Reading Hockey Club, Reading R.F.C., and Berkshire Shire Hall R.F.C. can all be found on Sonning Lane.
 Sonning Hockey Club was the first club in the county of Berkshire to be awarded Club 1st National Hockey Accreditation for junior coaching and development.
-Sonning Hockey Club also has squash courts and tennis courts.
+The club also has squash courts and tennis courts.

-Redingensians R.F.C. is nearby, off the Old Bath Road.
+Rams RFC is nearby, off the Old Bath Road.
 Sonning Golf Club is on the other side of the A4 road.
 Sonning Regatta restarted in 2000 and is held every two years just upstream from Sonning Lock.
-There is sailing and waterskiing on the Caversham Lakes across the river Thames and the Redgrave Pinsent Rowing Lake has recently been created there as well.
-Sonning Parish Magazine, established in 1869, serves Sonning and the neighbouring village of Charvil, and the Sonning Village Show is held every September at the village primary school.
+There is sailing and waterskiing on the Caversham Lakes across the Thames and the Redgrave Pinsent Rowing Lake has recently been created there as well.

+The Sonning Village Show, started in the 1960s by the local Women's Institute, is held every September at the village primary school.